Gap year travellers, digital nomads and seasoned holiday makers will be all too aware of the pitfalls of travelling.

-One thing to watch out for, as highlighted by the experts Click Pharmacy, is to make sure there is no blood in your stool.
-In some situations this is nothing to worry about, but it can also be dangerous.
 And to realise the importance of keeping hydrated, especially when you are losing fluids from diarrhoea or vomiting.
 Replacing the fluids that are lost is the best way to address this, as dehydration can lead to far more serious health issues.
 To replenish the body of fluids you can even find over the counter fluids that have been created with a balance of salt and sugar especially for dehydration, or purchase Dioralyte sachets or electrolyte tablets at a pharmacy which you add to water.

 A gentle stomach massage can help too, especially for trapped wind, as it allows the foods to move lower and relieve tightness and bloating.

 Lastly many countries have qualified pharmacist that would be willing to help and answer any questions you may have.
 Make sure you bring any medication you use regularly for example for IBS relief with you.
 Read here to find out which medications you can take abroad and make sure to store them in the original container with clear details for customs to check easily.
 And most importantly go to a Doctor, especially if your symptoms are getting worse.
 This article may help but we are not experts and no way intend to replace the advice from an expert.